ffadrique/FTL/README.md

                         Constructor name (optional if type has the form "t_typename", then constructor = "typename") --output-dir OUTPUT_DIR
-                        Output directory (default: . or the directroy of the input file
+                        Output directory (default: . or the directory of the input file
   --pure                Configure the container to have pure accessors
                         (default: True)